aio-libs/aiohttp/docs/web_reference.rst

                                 shutdown before disconnecting all
                                 open client sockets hard way.

+                                This is used as a delay to wait for pending tasks to complete and then
+                                again to close any pending connections.

                                 A system with properly
                                 :ref:`aiohttp-web-graceful-shutdown`
-                                implemented never waits for this
+                                implemented never waits for the second
                                 timeout but closes a server in a few milliseconds.